Geetha63/MS-Teams-Scripts/Canvas/README.md

 # FAQs/Common Problems:

-Active directory sync error
+Active Directory sync error

 If teachers or students are invited but they don’t enrol as teacher or student.
-They will not be available as teacher or student in the created team
+They will not be available as a teacher or student in the created team

 If No Teachers – SDS won’t create teams for that section (if it has the students also)

-In tenant Teacher will be assigned teacher license and student will be student license
+In tenant, Teacher will be assigned teacher license and the student will be student license